 - Amazing field of view

-- Side vents and under-the-eye ventilation enable air flow and cuts back on fogging
+- Side vents and under-the-eye ventilation enable airflow and cut back on fogging

 - Features REACTIV photochromic lenses that adjust to the light level, so you can wear them in low light and in the sun